OpenC2-org/jadn/docs/jadn-overview.md

 ## Options

 The Type Options and Field Options items are a list of strings where each string is an option.
-The first character is the type ID; the remaining characters are the value.
+The first character is the option ID; the remaining characters are the value.
-The option string is converted into a Name: Value pair before use, where the Name corresponds to the type ID and the Value has the type shown in the tables.
+The option string is converted into a Name: Value pair before use, where the Name corresponds to the ID and the Value has the type shown in the tables.

 ### Type Options